 Then, I'd be required to do evil to hundreds of people a week.

-Instead, I put up this site, made a Facebook page, told a lot
+Instead, I put up this site, made a Facebook page, sent both to many

-customers they abused about both, and then they fired me.
-They don't
+customers they abused, and then they fired me.
+They don't want

-want customers knowing the truth about why their shopping experiences
+customers knowing the truth about why their shopping experiences are

 On that note, here's what's really going on at Kroger.
 I think you all deserve to have information to make informed decisions plus chance to avoid fraud and abuse. :)